iamzehan/MongoDB-FastAPI/README.md

 ### `routes/`
 ___
-Basically handles all the requests
+Handles all the requests and response
 * GET
 * POST
 * PUT